MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/indexing.md

 2d indexes are supported only with legacy coordinate pair style of storing geospatial data.

-Use the `createIndex` method with the `2d` option to create a geospatial index on the `location` field.
+Use the `createIndex` method with the `2d` option for creating a geospatial index on the `location` field.

 ```javascript
 db.places.createIndex({ "location": "2d"});